landonwjohnson/landonwjohnson/README.md

 ## 👋 Hello!
 I'm Landon Johnson
 <sub>
-I'm a passionate developer who enjoys creating tools and content and engaging with the community.
-I embrace failing fast, iterating quickly, and constantly seeking growth.
-Programming is more than just a job for me—it's a way to give back.
-Most of my hobbies have always involved computers, where I'm always building on or branching off from the skills I've already developed.
-I'm committed to continuous learning and hope to inspire others to do the same.
+I am a Fullstack Developer that values fast iteration and constant growth.
+Programming isn't just a job; it's a way to contribute and share knowledge.
+My hobbies center around computers, where I continuously build on my skills.
+I'm committed to continuous learning, and hope to inspire others to do the same.
 </sub>

 ### NPM Packages

-<sub>Discover the NPM packages I've developed and designed for seamless integration and reliable performance.
-These packages are built to promote DRY (Don't Repeat Yourself) principles and enhance project code reuse and efficiency.</sub>

 <sub>These packages are for personal use, helping me manage shared code across projects to save time and avoid repetition.
 They are practical tools to meet my needs—they're not designed to have catchy names or groundbreaking ideas.
 They're stepping stones and enjoyable learning projects created to maintain productivity. </sub>